stefanionescu/llm-roleplay-webapp/README.md

 - Add STT: people don't wanna type long messages
 - It's much more convenient to talk

+👀 **Most Users Don't Want Anime**

+- Most people don't care about anime characters.
+All users that sent at least one message gravitated toward general or relatable characters such as College Boyfriend, Senior Girl and Vampire Student
+- Copying what character.ai did or the cargo-cult that followed is a mistake.
+It won't result in a mass market hit

 <h3>📈 Results & Decision</h3>

 We got really high engagement from a couple users (15-30 minute sessions) but decided to pivot to a voice-first concept that we believe has stronger novelty and long-term defensibility.
 We don't think this app will meaningfully differentiate from existing roleplay platforms, even with all the changes mentioned above.